Code-Institute-Submissions/highroadlowroad/README.md

 ## Description

-Welcome to High Road Low Road, an online resource website that has been designed to highlight the spectacles a vacation could include.
-It utilises Google Maps to visually provide the user with an understanding of the attractions, sights, and accommodation which may be beneficial on a trip to rural or urban Scotland.
+Welcome to High Road Low Road - an online resource website that has been designed to highlight the spectacles a vacation could include, on a trip to Scotland.
+The site has been designed using one page, split into sections for ease of navigation.
+HTML and CSS were used, relying on Bootstrap for responsiveness on smaller screen sizes and utilises Google Maps, to provide the user with a glimpse into the attractions, sights, and accommodation which may be beneficial on a trip to rural or urban Scotland.

 ## Deployment